aps-y/is_project/README.md

 # IS_project
---permissions \n
+--permissions
-4 - read \n
+4 - read
-2 - write \n
+2 - write
-1 - append \n
+1 - append

---domains \n
+--domains
-ids :- 1 to 5 \n
+ids :- 1 to 5
-names :- Dom1 to Dom5 \n
+names :- Dom1 to Dom5

---levels \n
+--levels
-ids :- 1 to 5 \n
+ids :- 1 to 5
-names :- level1 to level5 \n
+names :- level1 to level5